Connected Incomplete Preferences: Introduction

 \section{Introduction}

 The standard model of choice in economics is the maximization of a complete and transitive preference relation over a fixed set of alternatives.
-While completeness of preferences is usually regarded as a strong assumption, weakening it requires care to ensure that the resulting model still has enough structure to yield interesting results.
-This paper takes a step in this direction by studying the class of ``connected preferences'', that is, preferences that may fail to be complete but have connected maximal domains of comparability.\footnote{\citet*{Gorno2018} examines the maximal domains of comparability of a general preorder.}
+While completeness of preferences is often considered a strong assumption, it is challenging to weaken it and preserve enough structure for the resulting model to yield interesting results.
+This paper contributes to this effort by studying ``connected preferences''---preferences that may be incomplete but possess connected ``maximal domains'' of comparability.

+The concept of a maximal domain of a preference---a subset of the choice space on which the preference is complete, and which cannot be extended while preserving completeness---is studied extensively in \citet*{Gorno2018}.
+That work establishes that such domains cover the space of alternatives and, crucially, that the maximal domains of continuous preferences are necessarily closed.
+This paper builds on those results to investigate under which conditions continuous preferences are connected.

+Connected preferences are particularly interesting because the nature of their incompleteness is intrinsically tied to the topology of the choice space.
+Such a link means that the indecision associated with the lack of completeness is not arbitrary: it reflects---and is constrained by---the alternatives themselves.
+This opens the door to a richer interplay between economic reasoning and topological intuition, where notions like continuity and connectedness acquire direct behavioral meaning.
+By grounding incompleteness in the structure of the choice space, we gain a framework capable of capturing more realistic decision environments while still supporting powerful analytical tools.

 We offer four new results.
-Theorem~\ref{th:connected_gapless} identifies a basic necessary condition for a continuous preference to be connected in the sense above, while Theorem~\ref{th:sufficiency} provides sufficient conditions.
+Theorem~\ref{th:necessity} identifies a basic necessary condition for a continuous preference to be connected in the sense above, while Theorem~\ref{th:sufficiency} provides sufficient conditions when the space of alternatives is compact.
 Building on the latter, Theorem~\ref{th:characterization} characterizes the maximal domains of comparability.
-Finally, Theorem~\ref{th:sufficiency_arc} presents conditions that ensure that maximal domains are arc-connected.
+Finally, Theorem~\ref{th:sufficiency_arc} proves that, in compact metric spaces, continuous antisymmetric preferences without jumps have arc-connected maximal domains.